ChristineSrour/ghost-deployment/README.md

-# ghost-deployment
+# Infrastructure and CI/CD Setup using Terraform, AWS ECS, and AWS Developer Tools

-Infrastructure and CI/CD Setup using Terraform, AWS ECS, and AWS Developer Tools This project sets up an AWS infrastructure to deploy a containerized GHOST application using Terraform for infrastructure as code (IaC), AWS Elastic Container Service (ECS) with Fargate for running containers without managing servers, and a continuous integration and continuous deployment (CI/CD) pipeline using AWS developer tools.
+This project sets up an AWS infrastructure to deploy a containerized GHOST application using Terraform for infrastructure as code (IaC), AWS Elastic Container Service (ECS) with Fargate for running containers without managing servers, and a continuous integration and continuous deployment (CI/CD) pipeline using AWS developer tools.

 Infrastructure Overview